tcampbPPU/seniorProject/Documentation/interview_part_2.md

 ### Jacquez (Student)
 * Has heard of but not used Point Park's tutor website.
 Always walked in to see a tutor.
 * Likes the website.
-It works, it is clean, simple and easy to use â*Suggested to add a tutor picture so the student knows who they are going to meet with â*Suggested to add color or a master theme across all pages to appeal to the use â*Suggested adding a list of courses to select from to avoid students typing for courses. (drop down)
+It works, it is clean, simple and easy to use
+* Suggested to add a tutor picture so the student knows who they are going to meet with
+* Suggested to add color or a master theme across all pages to appeal to the use
+* Suggested adding a list of courses to select from to avoid students typing for courses. (drop down)

 ### Gabrielle (Student)
 * Has not heard of or used Point Park's tutor website
-* Layout is nice and seems easy to use â*Suggested ability to search for the site on Point Park's website.
+* Layout is nice and seems easy to use
+* Suggested ability to search for the site on Point Park's website.
 * Suggested adding a way to reschedule an appointment instead of making a new appointment

 ### Samantha (Student)
-* Knows about TutorTrac but has not used it. â* Site is clean and easy to use â*Suggested a registration page where you can set your user name and password.
+* Knows about TutorTrac but has not used it.
+* Site is clean and easy to use
+ *Suggested a registration page where you can set your user name and password.
 *  Suggested adding ability for a new tutor to sign up to become a tutor on the main pag

 ### Alysssa (Student)
-â*Knows about TutorTrac but has not used it. â*It's simple and works well without a lot of features â*Says this website reminds them or is similar to how you can reserve a room at the library.
+* Knows about TutorTrac but has not used it.
+* It's simple and works well without a lot of features
+* Says this website reminds them or is similar to how you can reserve a room at the library.
 * Suggested a link for the website within Schoology.